 \subsection{Acknowledgments}

 We would like to thank Davide Vittone for his fruitful discussions with us at the start of this project.
-G.A. acknowledges the financial support of the Courant Institute and the AMS-Simons Travel Grant.
+G.A. has been partially supported by the AMS-Simons Travel Grant, and the NSF DMS Grant No. 2505713.
 R.Y. was supported by the National Science Foundation under Grant No.\ 2005609.